In this article, we will share details on our debt free journey.

 Our hope is that our story inspires you to take action in your own debt-free journey, to reject those crazy-normal myths about debt and wealth, and finally see the light at the end of your debt-free, wealth-building tunnel.

-We’ve put together 5 of our personal reasons that got us started.
+We've put together 5 of our personal reasons that got us started on our debt free journey.

 Are you ready?
 Let's go!